Robert Falcucci: Career

 He worked for the Renault car company from 1923 to 1927, directing many magazine advertising pages, especially for Omnia and Automobilia.
-In 1927 he signed the color page of the magazine L'Illustration for 14 June and visited Marrakech and the High Atlas.
+In 1927 he signed the color page of the magazine L'Illustration for 14 June and visited Marrakesh and the High Atlas.

 He worked for couturier Paul Poiret (1879–1944) in 1928.
 He signed several commercials under the pseudonym "Wurci directory of luxury Pan", for industries and luxury shops.
 Later he worked for Poiret's ABC magazine.

 In the 1930s, he illustrated the program for the Monte Carlo Rally (1931), and a poster for PLM advertising the Juan les Pins-Antibes connection (1937).

 In the 1940s he participated in Workshop 4, rue Georges Berger (Paris 17th) (1943), illustrated the work of R. Hervouin Guynemer legendary hero (1944) and the works of P. Riber, The weighted and Open arrow (1945) and the Colomba editions of Mérimée Barry (1946).
 In 1948 he worked as Painter of the Army.